Our Services

 Even if symptoms seem mild, it's important to speak to a doctor about anything that could be life-threatening or serious.

 Understanding whether your heel pain is plantar fasciitis or diabetic nerve damage can guide the right treatment and prevent long-term problems.
 Keep an eye on how your pain feels, when it happens, and any accompanying symptoms.
 If you have diabetes, managing your blood sugar and protecting your feet is key.
-Don't hesitate to seek professional advice, and if you're uncertain about your symptoms, try this free Diabetic Neuropathy symptom checker to get personalized insights before your next appointment.
+Don't hesitate to seek professional advice, and if you're still uncertain about what's causing your symptoms, check your symptoms with Ubie's AI-powered tool to receive a detailed report you can discuss with your healthcare provider at your next appointment.

 (References)